OpenVisualCloud/Media-Transport-Library/doc/usdt.md

 Message: usdt tools check ok, build with USDT support
 ```

-Then please find all USDT probes available in IMTL by the `bpftrace` tool, the `bpftrace` installation please follow <https://github.com/bpftrace/bpftrace/blob/master/INSTALL.md>.
+Then please find all USDT probes available in MTL by the `bpftrace` tool, the `bpftrace` installation please follow <https://github.com/bpftrace/bpftrace/blob/master/INSTALL.md>.

 ```bash
 # customize the so path as your setup